syncfusion-content/maui-docs/MAUI/LinearGauge/animation.md

 ### Animate marker pointers (Shape and Content Pointers)

 Both the shape and content marker pointers will have the same set of properties and behave similarly for animation.

-So we have demonstrated the [`LinearShapePointer`]() only but the same is applicable for [`LinearContentPointer`]() too.
+So, demonstrated the [`LinearShapePointer`]() only but the same is applicable for [`LinearContentPointer`]() too.

 ### Marker pointer with `SpringOut` animation